BetMGM bonus code | 20% deposit match or $1.5K insurance | Goal.com US

 How to claim the BetMGM promo code

-You can claim either of the BetMGM new player promo codes if you live in one of the following states: AZ, CO, IL, IN, IA, LA, KS, KY, MA, MD, MI, NJ, OH, PA, TN, VA, WV, WY.
+You can claim either BetMGM promo code if you are a new player who lives in one of the following states: AZ, CO, IL, IN, IA, LA, KS, KY, MA, MD, MI, NJ, OH, PA, TN, VA, WV, WY.

-- Click here to go to BetMGM and use promo code GOALNEWS1600 when creating a new account
+- Click here to go to the BetMGM site and use promo code GOALNEWS when creating an account

 - Provide all necessary details and verify the information